oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ## Maintainer responsibilities
+- At start of shift, audit all existing issues that have someone assigned to them, and make sure that none are being sat on for too long.
+Deassign the issue from the contributor if they haven't responded to pings for > 7 days.
 - Triage incoming issues/PRs and welcome new contributors (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs-and-welcoming-new-contributors) below)
 - Do code reviews
 - Within your given area of responsibility: